Jiefei-Wang/Vulcan/README.md

 |   1     |  umls  |   XX      |  STR |  YY  |

-concept_name_map: each row is a mapping from a concept id to a name_id
+name_bridge: each row is a mapping from a concept id to a name_id

 | concept_id | name_id |
 |------------|---------|